 The city of Zhengzhou, capital of He’nan, is often known as a “con artist capital” for China.
 Yet I have friends there who have just shown me some of the city’s most amazing developments.
 You’d expect run-down houses for the average hors-la-loi in Zhengzhou.
 For you, it’d be pretty hard to picture one of the most amazing CBDs in central China.
 Yes, in China, miracles do happen.
 Yes, we do have a huge problem with the “Gini gap”, but we’re also making folks rich at the same time.
 I’ve tremendous respect not just for the people of Zhengzhou and He’nan, but for all nearly 1.4 billion Chinese in this part of the world.
 These guys are the type that will leave the Energiser Bunny banging against a wall when it comes to who can rock re: “sustainable growth”.

 Yet China, when it comes to “sustainable growth”, also faces massive problems.
-Corrupt officials are the starkest, most visible issues (kudos for Xi Jinping for ridding Zhou Yongkang; it takes a man to remove a tiger).
+Corrupt officials are the starkest, most visible issues.
 But there are other issues as well.
 Bureaucracy drives people up the wall (however, Li Keqiang knows about this; he’s never happy either with people stuck in the bureaucracy, which is why administrative reforms are happening all over China).
 Some of the moats around Beijing remind you to the worst toilets around town (I’ve been in those that nearly killed me, in terms of the smell).
 We’re burning coal and smogging up our cities.
 Our educational system is a wreck, producing either copycats, swots, or master plagiarists.
 Control over people who might want to share a different view also worries folks.
 Finally, China has a visible PR problem.